 Product sales in the connectivity industry have been characterized by continuing erosion of average selling prices.
 Price erosion experienced by any company can cause revenues and gross margins to decline.
-The average selling price of our products has decreased by approximately 71% from October 1995 to March 31, 2001.
-We expect this trend to continue.
+The average selling price of our products has decreased by approximately 73% from October 1995 to June 30, 2001 and approximately 5% from March 31, 2001 to June 30, 2001.
+The average selling price of our products may continue to decline in the future.